 An old keeper of the sea tower Thomas (Willem Dafoe) hires a helping hand, Ephraim (Robert Pattinson).
 The two arrive to a remote, rocky cliff, and are destined to put up with each other for a few weeks.
 The everyday routine of Ephraim excludes, however, tending to the light on top.
 That is because this particular task’s solely reserved for Thomas (despite a clearly different orders passed on to Ephraim upon his arrival).

-The minimalist form dominates and pierces through every layer of Eggers’ film.
-Within the first second, the director reduces the screen ratio to the unconventional 1:19, leaving little space to breathe.
+Right from the start, it’s the minimalist form of Eggers’ film that dominates.
+Within the first second, the director reduces screen ratio to the unconventional 1:19, leaving little space to breathe.
 Such a surgical cut on both sides of the screen becomes essential to the cinematography and composition in The Lighthouse (2019).

 The Lighthouse (2019) is a riveting character study of madness

-Once we settle in together with Thomas and Ephraim, The Lighthouse (2019) swiftly transforms its simplistic premise.
+Once we settle in, The Lighthouse (2019) swiftly transforms its simplistic premise.
 Loosely based on a fishermen’s tale about two Welsh lighthouse keepers, Eggers’ narration seamlessly incorporates a world of beliefs and surrealism, and weaves them into reality.
-Mermaids, omen-like seagulls and even the ear-drilling horn sound of the lighthouse, blend together into a vivid nightmare, in which the border between the states of sleep and awake blur.
+Mermaids, ominous seagulls and even the ear-drilling horn sound of the lighthouse, blend together into a vivid nightmare in which the border between the states of sleep and awake blur.

 The clashing of these worlds is reflected in Dafoe and Pattinson’s roles.
 These two (and only) characters contradict each other in almost everything.
-Dafoe wears a sailor’s swagger effortlessly, as if he’s born in a soaking-wet raincoat and a pipe in his mouth.
+Dafoe puts on sailor’s swagger effortlessly, as if he’s born in a soaking-wet raincoat and a pipe in his mouth.
 The true talent of Dafoe almost instantly ignites in The Lighthouse (2019), causing each of his on-screen moments to steal the show.

 Pattinson, on the other hand, is gruff, withdrawn and unwilling to open up, and his insurmountable dilemma is to forbear Dafoe’s sea-tales mumblings.
-It’s a counter-argument, a fire that’s blown at.
-Their work, the two arches they build, are some of the finest craft I got to see in a long time.
+It’s a counter-argument, he’s the spark that causes Dafoe’s fire to light up stronger.
+Their work, the two arches they build, are some of the finest acting craft I got to see in a long time.

-As one can imagine, the two can’t find common grounds.
+As one can imagine, Thomas and Ephraim can’t find common grounds.
 A never-ending stream of booze excavates primal instincts in both gentlemen, and creates opportunity for Dafoe and Pattinson to flourish.
 Through incredibly written dialogues filled with nautical jargon, Eggers divides Thomas and Ephraim, and observes how – with no other mouth to talk to – they develop two different types of paranoia.

 But the real magic happens when Dafoe and Pattinson shuffle their points of authority, and engage the audience in a quarrel that becomes our nightmare too.